-I want to stress that this is the worst of all the 5 bad mistakes I shared.
+I want to stress that this is the worst of all the 5 bad mistakes we have shared.

 Especially in Singapore, too many kids are already so stressed out with high expectations from their parents and experience high competition in the class itself.

-So please pay careful attention your child’s stress levels.
+So please pay careful attention to your child’s stress levels.

 Like I mentioned before, many parents are now placing too much stress on their kids by sending them to excessive amounts of tuition.
 Some even send their kids to tuition just because they don’t want their kids to “lose out”.

-**Don’t get me wrong, It’s not that tuition doesn’t work (many children have had massive help and success with tuition), I’m just saying that there is a fine balance between having enough and having too much.
+**Don’t get us wrong, It’s not that tuition doesn’t work (many children have had massive help and success with tuition), What we are saying is that there is a fine balance between having enough and having too much.
 And excessive tuition is definitely harmful and affects your child’s academic ability.